Your biogas plant in a strong pool

 - Lucrative Our in-house trading team trades your biogas power on the spot market of the power exchange.
 You receive the market revenues for the injected power.

-- Service-oriented: Our experts support you at every step.
-From integration into the Virtual Power Plant to customer service - we are at your side.
+- Service-oriented: Our experts support you.
+From the connection to our Virtual Power Plant to customer service - we are at your side.

 Steering your power plant to higher revenues